 - 1 medium yellow onion, finely chopped

-- ½ – 1 cup frozen corn
+- ½ to 1 cup frozen corn

-- ½ cup chopped celery
+- ½ cup diced celery

-- ½ cup carrots, sliced
+- ½ cup diced carrots

-- ½ pound fresh mushrooms, sliced
+- ½ pound fresh mushrooms, chopped or thinly sliced (optional)

 - 1 teaspoon salt